It’s a Privilege

 Walters Architects are extremely pleased to have been invited to provide a short article for local estate agents, Knightsbridge, to be included in the December issue of their Land & New Homes publication.

-The practice have been working with their head of Land and New Homes department for a while now and find him and his company very enthusiastic, professional and progressive.
+The practice has been working with their head of the Land and New Homes department for a while now and find him and his company very enthusiastic, professional and progressive.
 It’s a joy to be involved with Knightsbridge and a privilege to be asked to write the article.

 The following is a taste of the article so far:

 Most new clients who approach Walters Architects try to engage our services from the wrong angle.
 It’s not intentional and is generally caused by the client’s lack of experience of building and of working with building professionals.
 In fact, it’s totally understandable.

 Let’s be honest, most people view the stereotypical architect as a highly-strung, flamboyant individual (think Laurence Llewellyn-Bowen), who will create fantastically inappropriate, wildly expensive designs unless kept on a tight leash by the client.
 In reality, this is just not true.